INZ-SHADOW/To-Do-List-using-vanilla-js/README.md

-creating everthing from scratch and learning github on the go the Date is 22 feb and time is 12:38 and just added all necesary file to git remotely
+creating everthing from scratch and learning github on the go the Date is 22 feb and time is 12:38 and just added all necesary file to git remotely and updating it and testing few stuff